 Upon the return from leave, an employee shall be entitled to restoration to the position held before the start of the leave period.
 Employment benefits, conditions of employment, pay and term must be restored.
 The employer must also maintain any existing health benefits of the employee.

-The Vermont Parental and Family Leave Law requires covered employers to provide parental leave, family leave and short-term family leave to eligible employees.
+The Vermont Parental and Family Leave Law requires covered employers to provide parental leave, family leave, and short-term family leave to eligible employees.
 Covered employers for parental leave include private and public employers with 10 or more employees.
 Eligible employees for parental leave are employees who have worked an average of 30 hours per week and have been employed for at least 12 months.
 Parental leave provides up to 12 weeks of unpaid leave to care for a newborn up to 12 months old, or to care for a newly adopted child under the age of 16 within the first year after placement.
 Both fathers and mothers are eligible for parental leave.

 Covered employers for family leave include private and public employers with 15 or more employees.
 Employees who have worked an average of 30 hours per week and have been employed for at least 12 months are eligible for family leave.
 Family leave can be taken for an employee's own serious illness or the serious illness of their child, step-child, foster child, parent, parent-in-law, or spouse.
 Employees cannot take more than 12 weeks of parental and family leave combined.
 Employees have the option of using up to 6 weeks of accrued sick, vacation, or other paid leave for parental or family related reasons.
 For parental and family leave, Vermont law requires employees to give reasonable written notice before they plan to take leave.

-Covered employers for short term leave include private and public employers with 15 or more employees.
-Employees who have worked an average of 30 hours per week and have been employed for at least 12 months are eligible for short term family leave.
+Covered employers for short-term leave include private and public employers with 15 or more employees.
+Employees who have worked an average of 30 hours per week and have been employed for at least 12 months are eligible for short-term family leave.
 An employee can take up to four hours of short-term family leave in any 30 days but no more than 24 hours in any 12months.
 The employer may require that the employee take at least 2 hours of leave at any one time.
 Short-term family leave designed for employees to use for routine recurrent family or medical-related events that require less than a full day, such as school activities, doctor or dentist visits or to respond to a medical emergency involving a family member.
 For short-term leave, employees must give at least seven days notice before taking the leave, except if it is an emergency.

 Upon the return from parental or family leave, the employer must provide the employee with the same job or a job that has the same benefits, pay, working conditions, and seniority.
 The employer can choose not to give the employer their job back if the employer would have terminated the employee's job for reasons unrelated to leave, or the employee held a key position performing unique services and the hiring of a replacement worker is the only alternative available to the employer to prevent substantial and grievous economic injury to the operations of the employer.
-When an employer choose to terminate employment due to leave, it must provide notice to the employee before hiring a replacement worker.
+When an employer chooses to terminate employment due to leave, it must provide notice to the employee before hiring a replacement worker.

 Like the federal Family and Medical Leave Act (FMLA), Washington's Family Leave Act (FLA) provides up to 12 weeks of protected leave in a 12-month period for eligible employees.
 All employers who employ 50 or more employees for at least 20 workweeks annually (in the current or preceding year) within 75 miles of the employee's worksite must provide family leave to their employees.
 To be eligible, an employee must have been employed at least 12 months with the employer and must have worked 1,250 hours in the 12-month period preceding the requested leave.

-The Washington law incorporates the FMLA, but provides extended rights in three circumstances.
+The Washington law incorporates the FMLA but provides extended rights in three circumstances.

-In the case of pregnancy, a pregnant women who is an eligible employee will qualify for 12 weeks of family leave in addition to the pregnancy disability leave ordered by her health care provider.
+In the case of pregnancy, a pregnant woman who is an eligible employee will qualify for 12 weeks of family leave in addition to the pregnancy disability leave ordered by her health care provider.

 An eligible employee can use up to 12 weeks of family leave in order to care for a registered domestic partner with a serious health condition.
 This 12 weeks of family leave is exclusive of FMLA leave, and the employee will still have 12 weeks of FMLA leave.